 Cold weather can leave you with cold hands, making testing your BG more difficult.
 When your hands are warmer, it brings more blood to your fingers.
 Wearing gloves outside is one of the easiest ways to keep your hands warm during the cold months.
 There are also special mittens available that allow you to take the finger portion off, so you won’t need to remove the full glove just to expose a finger.
 If your hands are cold before testing, warm them up on a warm mug or with warm soapy water.
 Read more “Diabetes Winter Hacks”.

 The most important action to take when traveling is preparing for your trip ahead of time, especially during the holidays when we often pack a year of events into a six week season.
 Yes, you can have a stress-free trip, even with diabetes.
-Here are 5 tips to help you prepare for travel and you can read more tips here for how to manage during the holidays.
+Here are 5 tips to help you prepare for traveling with diabetes and you can read more tips here for how to manage during the holidays.

 - Frequently test your blood glucose to increase awareness of any effects from travel.